Frequently Asked Questions

-We review on a space-available basis.
 If an application is received after the deadline, it will be reviewed on a space-available basis.
 If the program is full, the applicant will be considered for the following year.

-Tuition rate for 2012-2013 is $1,295 per unit for Education doctoral programs.
-It is subject to change each academic year.
 Please visit our Financial Aid page for current information on program costs, financial aid, scholarships, and grants.

 Our financial aid award packages can consist of Colleagues grants, federal direct loans, and departmental scholarship.
 To be eligible for the most amount of aid, we encourage all applicants to submit their FAFSA applications.

 The international policy trip takes place during the first summer of the program.
 Students will have the opportunity to explore China, India, or South America.